w3c/wot-usecases/REQUIREMENTS/profile-requirements-13.1.md

 we discuss with the appropriate contributors.

 ### Interoperability
-Supprters: Oracle, Intel, Siemens, Fujitsu
+Supporters: Oracle, Intel, Siemens, Fujitsu, Ben, Cristano

 This is the most important objective of the profile.
 A TD Consumer satisfying the requirements of a profile should be able to process any TD also